walkermatt/ol-layerswitcher-examples/typescript/README.md

     npm run build

+Open `dist/index.html` in a browser to view the application.

 See [www.typescriptlang.org](https://www.typescriptlang.org/) for more details of TypeScript and [parceljs.org](https://parceljs.org/) for details of using Parcel.